The-OpenROAD-Project/OpenROAD/README.md

-# OpenStaDB, OpenSTA on OpenDB
+# OpenROAD

-OpenStaDB the OpenSTA static timing analyzer that uses an OpenDB database for netlist connectivity.
+OpenROAD is a chip physical design tool.
+It uses the OpenDB database as a design database and representation.
+OpenSTA is used for static timing analysis.

 #### Build

-OpenStaDB depends on OpenSTA, and OpenDB.
-These source directories are git submodules and located in `/module`.
+OpenROAD depends on OpenSTA, and OpenDB, and flute3.
+These source directories are git submodules and located in `/src`.

 ```
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenStaDB.git
 cd OpenStaDB
 mkdir build
 cd build
-cmake .. -DBUILD_PYTHON=OFF -DBUILD_TCL=OFF
+cmake .. -DBUILD_TCL=OFF
 make
 ```